LHK Financial Terms of Business

-We provide advice on a fair and personal analysis basis.
 In relation to non-insurance-based investment products, other than bank deposit accounts, we provide advice on a limited analysis and non-independent basis, as we may receive remuneration from the product providers of such products.
 These products include structured products which may typically be listed bonds and shares, collective instruments, unit trusts and tracker bonds.

-- We will identify and select suitable product producers and on receipt of your instructions we will transmit orders on your behalf to one or more product producers (a list of which is available on request).
+- We will identify and select suitable product producers and on receipt of your instructions, we will transmit orders on your behalf to one or more product producers (a list of which is available on request).

-- We are not under any contractual obligation to conduct insurance business exclusively with any insurance undertaking, do not have a holding, direct or indirect, representing 10% or more of the voting rights or of the capital in any insurance undertaking, and equally no insurance undertaking holds any such voting rights or capital in the firm.
+- We are not under any contractual obligation to conduct insurance business exclusively with any insurance undertaking, do not have a holding, direct or indirect, representing 10% or more of the voting rights or of the capital in any insurance undertaking, and equally no insurance undertaking holds any such voting rights or capital in the Firm.